eRose-DatabaseCleaning/TaskList/README.md

 - [x] Always drop no matter the level difference with the monster
 - [x] Drops should NOT always drop socket items
 - [x] Party buff also focus summons
-- [ ] The game is sometimes super slow
+- [ ] The game is sometimes super slow (semi-fixed with the FPS fix.
+Have to continue to investigate)

 ### STB (newest to oldest)
 - [ ] Remove unwanted messages (like the "promotion sale for the warehouse" or the messahe after the tutorial saying you just learned two skills... that you already have)